hufterkruk/dailyprogrammer/README.md

 # dailyprogrammer
-Repository for daily programming challenges from r/dailyprogrammer
+Repository for "daily" programming challenges from r/dailyprogrammer